Photographer:Jeffrey W. Lotz Affiliation:Florida Department of Agriculture and Consumer Services Source:www.bugwood.org Copyright:CC BY3.0

 Adult cactus moths are non-descript and look similar to other Pyralid moths, especially those of the subfamily Phycitinae.
 However, the larvae are very unique in appearance.

-As of 2010, a management plan has not been established.
-Currently, the best method of contorl is by manual removal of the "egg sticks".
+Currently, the best method of control is by manual removal of the "egg sticks", and eliminating infected cacti pads.
 Insecticides are not used to control the cactus moth because of the potential to poison and kill indigenous endangered species such as the Schaus swallowtail butterfly, Papilio aristodemus ponceanus.
+Researchers have identified the parasitic wasp Apanteles opuntiarum as a strong candidate for release as a biological control agent to manage the Argentine cactus moth in the U.S; but more research is needed.

 Hight, S. D., J. E. Carpenter, and K. A. Bloem.
 2002.
 EXPANDING GEOGRAPHICAL RANGE OF CACTOBLASTIS CACTORUM (LEPIDOPTERA: PYRALIDAE) IN NORTH AMERICA.
 Florida Entomologist.
 85(3): 527-529.